ravshanmacos/Transfrom/README.md

  * CRUD operation on workout and workout parts
  * Timer and it show current and next workout
  * Being aware of personal progress by seeing visauly beautiful charts and images that you taken after workout

+Used:
+ * Tiny Constraints for building UI Programmatically
+ * Core Data for storing data
+ * MVVM+C Architecture to keep flexible and Maintainable
+ * Combine to get benefits of reactive programming